 April 17, 2020

-American Bar Association Webinar: Panelist, "Environmental Law During the COVID-19 Crisis: Emergency Exemptions and Response"
+American Bar Association Webinar: Speaker, "Environmental Law During the COVID-19 Crisis: Emergency Exemptions and Response"

 March 7, 2020

-New Orleans, LA: Panelist at Tulane Environmental Law Summit: "Climate Change Denial"
+New Orleans, LA: Speaker at Tulane Environmental Law Summit: "Climate Change Denial"

 March 6, 2020